nrummel/thiqueThoughts/content/Bouldering Excellence/boulderingExcellence.md

 >
 > ![[sheepPeopleMeme.gif]]

 Unfortunately, market incentives do not naturally push boulderers to build consensus.
 Notably, there is a particular Swiss climber who gets paid bonuses for every first ascent 8C and harder he establishes.
-Looking beyond this example at peoples scorecards on 8a.nu or Instagram captions we see people writing things to the effect of "this climb is hard/soft".
+Looking beyond this example at peoples scorecards on 8a.nu or Instagram captions we see people writing things to the effect of "this climb is hard/soft ... but I'll just take the grade".
 ![[brainRotScreenShot.png]]
-In private conversations, people are usually much more forth coming with their opinions on grades.
-I argue people should strive to be open and honest **on** the internet as well.
-Downgrade when appropriate, upgrade when appropriate (even if the [pros](https://youtu.be/Z7kmVhxaTVc?si=I7aVoniApC26MGhh&t=3907) won't).
+In private conversations, people are usually much more forth coming and precise with their opinions on grades.
+I argue people should strive to be open and honest **on the internet as well** .
+Downgrade when appropriate, upgrade when appropriate (even if the loud voices only [preach this philosophy half-heartedly](https://youtu.be/Z7kmVhxaTVc?si=I7aVoniApC26MGhh&t=3907).
+Basically, only be precise at grades that don't effect clout.)
 I am a firm believe that both sandbagging and candy-bagging do a disservice to the sport.

 >[!error] Hot Take: Grade Dishonesty is Bad Up and Down
 > In general, unc's think it makes them tough to take harder grades, but this likely comes from a place of personal insecurity as they age.
 Often they only really do this at grades that don't effect their ego but just other peoples egos...
 This is petty.